ISISComputingGroup/ibex_developers_manual/MercuryIPS.md

 The oxford instruments mercury IPS is a superconducting magnet power supply.
 It is the successor to the [IPS](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/OxfordInstrumentsIPS).
 Much of the information on the IPS wiki page also applies to the Mercury IPS.

+Note: although the Mercury IPS is the successor to the "old" IPS, cryogenics prefer to run the older IPS units as they are more reliable.
+There is a long-term plan to replace both the "old" IPS units and the "Mercury" IPS units with something developed in-house (this is a project with the sample environment team).

 # Hardware quirks

 - The following faults can be seen when operating the magnet fully from the front panel, but it is likely that software will also run into the same conditions: